MCJack123/CraftOS-PC/docs/periphemu.md

   * There is a new method on the drive called `insertDisk` that allows you to change the mount without reattaching the peripheral.
 This method is also exported through the `disk` API.
 * printer peripherals require a third argument specifying where the printed output will be stored.
 This should be the full (real) path to the target PDF file, or a directory if using a custom build without PDF support.
 * modem peripherals accept a third argument that sets the network ID for the modem.
 This allows having multiple modem networks running parallel to each other without being able to communicate with each other.
+* chest peripherals accept a third argument specifying whether they emulate a double (`true`) or single (`false`) chest.
+* energy peripherals can take a third argument specifying the maximum energy count, and a fourth argument with a list of additional types to add to the peripheral.
+* tank peripherals can take a third argument specifying the number of tanks, a fourth argument specifying the size of each tank, and a fifth argument with a list of additional types to add to the peripheral.

 ### Speaker sounds
 The speaker peripheral comes with some open-source sounds for use with the `playNote` function.
 It does not have any sounds that are available from the `playSound` function, but these can easily be added in from a resource pack or your own copy of Minecraft.
 Sound packs can be placed in the `sounds/` directory in the installation directory, next to `rom` and `bios.lua`.
 These use the same format as Minecraft resource packs, and must contain [a sounds.json file](https://minecraft.gamepedia.com/Sounds.json), and a folder named `sounds` that contains the actual sound files.